StudioTakken/tak-simple-bookkeeper/README.md

 edit .env
 Set `database`
 and the `test admin mail and password` at the end of the file.
 Provide the mail settings.
 I use mailhug in dev.
 Set the `main booking account`, this is the account for importing your bank cvs file.

-composer https://getcomposer.org/ should be installed first to be able to install all dependencies
+Composer should be installed first to be able to install all dependencies https://getcomposer.org/
 `composer install`

 setup the database with some presets